Northern Ireland Connection

 Confidence in the Irish Economy

-Rising business costs pose the top reason for a lack of confidence in the economy cited by 21% of business respondents, followed closely by housing supply (20%) and inflationary pressures (13%).
+Rising business costs (25%) were the top reason for a lack of confidence, followed by housing supply (14%) and skills shortages/inflation (11%).

 blank_584_300